 One of the most important ways we keep our pools clean is by filtering out debris and other larger particulate matter.
-There are two systems commercially used the world over.
+There are two systems commerciallyused all over the world.
 We’ll spend a little time talking about both.
 Regardless of what system you are using at your facility, the system will eventually need to be cleaned.
 As all things that clean do, your filters will get dirty from filtering out all the stuff you don’t want in your pool.

 First, let’s take a look at the two systems used, how they work, and what the differences are, then we’ll look at the process to clean, or “backwash” each one.

 The fact that there are only two types of filtration makes it relatively simple to do a side by side comparison, but one important thing to remember is that no matter what, each system is proven to work and work well.

 The two systems used are sand filter systems and diatomaceous earth (D.E.) filter systems.
 While D.E. filter systems have been around longer, they still have benefits that the newer sand filter systems cannot provide.
 Conversely, there are of course some areas in which the sand filter systems are an improvement over the D.E. systems.
 Both systems utilize a filter medium to more effectively filter water than a membrane of cloth or other material could.